 This journey has breathed new life into my studies.
 Reading scripture will not be the same.
 I now want to go back and re-read my history notes from Dr. Kydds class and experience the academic pursuit with a new kind of lens.

 I walked away from this sacred journey with a chunk of my heart left in Israel.
 Never have I had a burden for a country and its people as I do now.
 Never have I longed for the gospel message to be known.
 I was made aware of how easy it is to have all the head knowledge of a faith but not make its way to ones heart.
 Our tour guide a Zionist Jew with a degree in history and archeology, chose to study the New Testament when in school and often would read from the gospels.
-All I could think was how powerfully God could use this man if what he studied in his head would come alive in his heart.

 I arrived back late on Saturday night and went to church the following Sunday, communion Sunday.
 My thoughts swarmed my head and my whole body as I held the bread and the cup.
 Communion was not the same for me.
 It has taken on a whole different dimension that I am still trying to unpack and process.
 Maybe being in the place where Jesus was, walking where he walked, worshiping where he taught brings me just a little bit closer to the heart of God.